 Whether you work at home or in an office, the ergonomics of your workstation is essential for your health, but also for your efficiency and your professional success.
 Basically, the best way to set yourself up for success is to ensure that the space around you is doing everything it can to support you.

 Sitting isn’t necessarily the most natural position for the human body, in actuality, we’re better designed for standing and squatting.
 This is why it’s not only important to exercise for our overall health, it’s also important to ensure that when we’re at rest we’re doing what we can to ensure we don’t sustain injuries.

-In many cases, a height-adjustable desk combined with an ergonomically designed office chair is a great way to ensure optimum support.
+In many cases, a height-adjustable desk combined with an ergonomically designed office chair (such as a Draughtsman chair) is a great way to ensure optimum support.

 That said, if you, like many, are having to work from the dining room table, don’t worry.
 Try and use the time you’ve saved travelling to and from work exercising outside by going for walks or spending time outside with the family.

 Remember, swapping between sitting and standing positions alone isn’t enough to reduce the risk of an MSD.
 It’s also important to ensure you’re adopting the correct posture.
 For example, whilst seated, your feet should be flat on the floor rather than crossed.
 Keep your neck in a comfortable position (think about aligning your head to be in line with your heart rather than in front of it) and keep screens positioned at roughly eye level.
 To help with this, Manutan UK sells adjustable desk mounts that you can use to position your screen in the best place for you.